Introduction to Minor Injury & Ailment Management for Practice Nurses Short Courses

 Tanya has had a long and varied career in A&E. While working as an A&E sister she developed an interest in the management of minor injuries and illness and spent a significant period of time working as an Emergency Nurse Practitioner.

 She then became a Lecturer Practitioner in A&E, a post jointly shared between Homerton Hospital and City University.
 During this time she was the module leader for the post-registration A&E and trauma modules.
 Following this Tanya became a Nurse Consultant in A&E at Homerton, while continuing to teach at City.
-During her A&E career she has been an Advanced Life Support (ALS), Paediatric Advanced Life Support (PALS) and Advanced Trauma Care Course (ATCC) instructor.
+Latterly, she was Head of Practice Development at Homerton Hospital.

 Applicants must be practice nurses.